numberformat/ISA_OPL2_Card/README.md

 ## Revisions

 NOAMi r1
-- Added additional footprint RV2 for a more commonly available potentiometer
+- Added additional footprint for a more commonly available RK097N potentiometer
-- Extra 1.2 mm clearance for the 45 degree chamfer
+- Made connector pads shorter since half of them were not making contact with the connector pins.